We’re here to help. Establishing an ongoing partnership with your doctor will always be the best way to manage your psoriasis and overall health.

 Your doctor will assess the severity of your psoriasis.
 Depending on the percentage of your body surface area (BSA) that is affected by recurring scaly patches, psoriasis is categorized as mild, moderate, or severe.
 All of these can often be managed through proper treatment and medical supervision.
 To get an idea of how to measure BSA, your entire hand is equal to about 1% of your BSA.

-In addition to BSA, the severity of your plaque psoriasis is measured by how it affects your quality of life.
-Any amount can have an impact on day-to-day activities and feelings, so make sure to be completely honest with your doctor when getting assessed.
+In addition to BSA, the severity of your plaque psoriasis is measured by how it impacts your day-to-day activities and feelings, so make sure to be completely honest with your doctor when getting assessed.

 Treatment Options